wordofwarning/wordofwarning.org/current/2013-poolside/index.md

 ##COMING SOON...
 Mayhem on Merseyside: a day-long splash of live art and performance at the Bluecoat.

-From 8 January 2013, to submit a proposal for inclusion click [here](http://poolside.posterous.com).
+**Artists...** to submit a proposal for inclusion click [here](http://poolside.posterous.com).
-Deadline: 15 February 2013.
+Deadline: Friday 15 February 2013, 5pm.

 ####Venue + Booking Details
 Date: Saturday 13 April 2013, 12noon-5pm